weluse/django-nose-selenium/README.rst

 Liveserver
 ----------

-`noseselenium` provides an expiremental support for running a live server that Selenium can connect to.
+`noseselenium` provides expiremental support for running a live server that Selenium can connect to.
 Currently, there's a threaded server that reuses django's development webserver and a cherrypy implementation.
 It's recommended you use the cherrypy one as the django devserver is certainly not designed to